New White Paper! Embedded Finance for Credit Unions and Regional Banks: A Building-Block Approach – in partnership with American Banker

 Introducing digital makers: empower your team with low-code

 Financial services companies are becoming too big and too complex.
-We’ve spoken before about established banks and insurers feeling like financial super-tankers.
-It can take an eternity to alter their course and strategy.
+We’ve spoken before about established banks and insurers feeling like financial supertankers.
+Altering their course and strategy can take an eternity.
 Meanwhile, startups and disruptors are zigzagging around them like speedboats.

-What we mean by this is that established financial services companies were mostly put together 50 to 100 years ago, if not longer.
+What we mean by this is that established financial services companies were mostly formed 50 to 100 years ago, if not longer.
 When computers first became available for enterprise, there was doubt whether they’d be around for the long term.
-No-one even imagined the constant iteration of digital services we have today.
+No one even imagined the constant iteration of digital services we have today.

 They’re simply no longer fit for purpose.
 Certainly, your digital makers need better, low-code tools.